ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/em_algorithm/parameters_convergence.png" alt="Expectation Maximization algorithm for Gaussian mixture models">
 </p>

-In the following plot you can see how the $$\gamma_i$$ vary as our observed data go from the 1st to the 2nd distribution.
-So, when we look at observed data around $$x=1$$, the $$gamma_i$$ are equal to zero, meaning that EM doesn't cast any doubt on the origin of these values.
+In the following plot, you can see how the $$\gamma_i$$ vary as our observed data go from the 1st to the 2nd distribution.
+So, when we look at observed data around $$x=1$$, the $$\gamma_i$$ are equal to zero, meaning that EM doesn't cast any doubt on the origin of these values.
 They were sampled from the 1st distribution.
-When we look observed data around $$x=9$$, again, the EM algorithm is confident that these values originate from the second distribution ($$\gamma_i=1$$).
-However, when we are in between, $$\gamma_i$$ is around 0.5, conveying the uncertainty on which distribution each $$x_i$$ belongs to.
-So, by using the EM algorithm we were able to discover both the membership of each observed value (with some uncertainty), *and* we were able to estimate the model's unknown parameters!
+When we look at observed data around $$x=9$$, again, the EM algorithm is confident that these values originate from the second distribution ($$\gamma_i=1$$).
+However, when we are in between, $$\gamma_i$$ are around 0.5, conveying the uncertainty of which distribution each $$x_i$$ belongs.
+So, by using the EM algorithm, we discovered both the membership of each observed value (with some uncertainty), *and* we estimated the model's unknown parameters!

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/em_algorithm/x_vs_gamma.png" alt="Expectation Maximization algorithm for Gaussian mixture models">